 Sustainable, mindful and innovative

 We believe in transparency and want to give you access to the full story behind our high-quality, low-impact, long-lasting products.
 Swimsor’s brand is all about conscious consumption and mindful consumership.
 We want our customers to wear our pieces for years, even decades, to come.
-That's why we use technologically advanced and infinitely recyclable material Econyl ® and the pieces are sewn in a renowned factory of lingerie and swimwear in Slovenia.
+That's why we use ECONYL® yarn, a 100% regenerated nylon fiber made from nylon waste otherwise polluting the Earth, like fishing nets, fabric scraps, carpet flooring and industrial plastic.
+ECONYL® regenerated nylon is exaclty the same as fossil-based nylon and has the potential to be recycled infinitely, without ever losing its quality.
+The pieces are sewn in a renowned factory of lingerie and swimwear in Slovenia.
 Swimsor doesn’t hide its origin but emphasizes it.

 Social and enviromentaly responsible